 Ralph Allsebrook (3rd from the left) was ex-Hampden aircrew who had converted to Lancasters.
 Until his death he had lived a charmed life, surviving a collision with a barrage balloon over Sheffield and a ditching in the sea.
 He had been awarded the DSO and the DFC.

 Lancaster JA898 piloted by F/Lt Harold Wilson was hit by flak and crashed on the banks of the canal in Ladbergen.
 The local flak commander had been forbidden to open fire because of Luftwaffe activity at nearby Handorf.
 However, the commander could read the squadron code letters of F/Lt Wilson's Lancaster and so, after several low passes, he opened fire.

-The image below shows the wreckage of the Lancaster.
+The image above shows the wreckage of the Lancaster.

-Image shown by kind permission of Chris Ward (author of Dambuster Crash Sites)
+Image displayed by kind permission of Chris Ward (author of Dambuster Crash Sites)

 This is the same area today.
 The land bordering the canal has been extensively altered since the war and an exact comparison is now virtually impossible.

 Lancaster JB144 flown by F/Lt Knight was severely damaged by fir trees whilst flying low around the target.
 The Lancaster's two port engines were put out of action and there was damage to the control surfaces.
 He asked for permission to jettison his bomb and to try and return home.
 He quickly realised that this would be impossible and he climbed as high as possible and ordered the crew to bail out.

 F/Lt Knight then attempted a forced landing near Den Ham.
 Unfortunately, the Lancaster hit a bank and he was killed.
 His crew either evaded capture or were taken prisoner.
 F/Lt Knight's crew had made the final breach of the Möhne Dam.

 A hearse taking away the remains of F/L Knight can just be seen to the left of the crowd gathered behind the wreckage.